AR-k12code/HAC_Passwords/README.md

 # HAC_Passwords

+This project is for Arkansas Public Schools to set their students HAC passwords to a predefined password.

 Sample command for single student:
 ````
 $ node hacpassword.js -username 0401cmillsap -password [SSOPASSWORD] -studentid 40305966 -hacpassword "NewP@ssw0rd" -donotrequirepasswordchange -setloginidasemail